 Resilience training has been found to improve employees’ wellbeing and performance, which has a direct impact on ROI.
 For example, one study of a two-month-long resilience training program resulted in a $1,846 gain per person for the company due to reduced presenteeism.

 How can learning and development teams ensure that resilience training impacts both employees and the bottom line?
 Here are a few best practices to keep in mind.

 Focus on quality

 Resilience is multifaceted, with many sub-skills that contribute to success.
 Training programs should draw from the expertise of a diverse group of thought leaders such as mental health practitioners, spiritual leaders, and successful entrepreneurs.
-In our lesson, “Make Resiliency Your Bedrock for Long-Term Growth,” Brent Gleeson shares his expertise on how to build resilient organizations, based on his experience leading SEAL teams in Iraq and Northern Africa.
+In the Big Think+ lesson below, Brent Gleeson shares his expertise on how to build resilient organizations, based on his experience leading SEAL teams in Iraq and Northern Africa.

 Make programs widely available

 Resilience doesn’t come overnight; it’s built with consistent reinforcement over time.
-Microlearning solutions offer employees the chance to strengthen their resilience muscles by engaging in training on their own time, even during daily moments of stress.
-And these brief, virtual interventions work — a study from 2018 demonstrated that they’re an effective method for building resilience in the workplace.
+Microlearning solutions offer employees the chance to strengthen their resilience muscles by engaging in training frequently, even during daily moments of stress.
+And these brief interventions work — a study from 2018 demonstrated that they’re an effective method for building resilience in the workplace.

 As with any training program, data is key to measuring value.
 One research team that collected data on the effectiveness of resilience training recorded a 20% increase in resilience among participants who reported high levels of distress beforehand.
 Results were based on self-reported survey data from before and after an eight-week trial period.
-Companies can create their own surveys to measure the effectiveness of internal programs using platforms like Connecteam and Survey Monkey.
+Organizations can create their own surveys to measure the effectiveness of programs using tools like Qualtrics.